cgomesu/website/_posts/2021-01-15-Esp32cam-tasmota-webcam-server.md

 [top](#){: .btn .btn--light-outline .btn--small}

-# Bonus-content: Firmware customization
+# Bonus content: Firmware customization
-Even though many of GPIO pins in the ESP32-cam board are used for the built-in camera module, the board certainly has more than enough pins to interface with additional peripherals.
+Even though many of the GPIO pins in the ESP32-cam board are used for the built-in camera module, the board certainly has more than enough pins to interface with additional peripherals.
 In other words, while you can use your ESP32-cam as a simple webcam server, it is possible--and as we will see, very easy--to turn it into something more than that, such as a weather station, smoke detector, relay controller, and so on, owning to the multitude of peripherals that are currently supported by the Tasmota firmware.
 For an up-to-date list, see the [**official Supported Peripherals table**](https://tasmota.github.io/docs/Supported-Peripherals/#supported-peripherals).

 However, due to space limitations, support for some peripherals are not included in pre-compilled binaries.
 In the official docs, for example, it says that support for the [**BME280 sensor module**](https://tasmota.github.io/docs/BME280/) is only available in the `tasmota-sensors.bin` pre-compiled binary.
 Fortunately, it is now very easy to customize the `tasmota32-webcam.bin` to support the BME280 and any other supported peripherals.